Icrodiscfe/Portfolio/Android/Readme.txt

 Topics in this example:
--Open a simple DatePicker on an android device -Receive the picked date
+- Open a simple DatePicker on an android device
+- Receive the picked date